The Biggest Female Icon Every Year Since You Were Born

 1954: Ava Gardner

-The 1954 spot belongs to actress and fashion icon Ava Gardner.
+The 1954 spot belongs to actor and fashion icon Ava Gardner.
 It was in that year that she starred in The Barefoot Contessa alongside Bogart, following her first Academy Award nomination for her work in Mogambo.

 1955: Marilyn Monroe

 Does Marilyn Monroe's idol status really need any explanation?
-We're calling her out here for her role in 1955's The Seven Year Itch, but the model, actress, and singer certainly made an impact all throughout the '50s and beyond!
+We're calling her out here for her role in 1955's The Seven Year Itch, but the model, actor, and singer certainly made an impact all throughout the '50s and beyond.

 1956: Grace Kelly

 Grace Kelly left a lasting legacy in the worlds of film, fashion, and pop culture in general.
 In 1956, when she married Prince Rainier III and became the princess of Monaco, all eyes were truly on her.

 1957: Lucille Ball